smartyfh/AANMF/README.md

 Adaptive Affinity Learning NMF

 Code in Matlab for the paper "Adaptive Affinity Learning for Accurate Community Detection (ICDM 2018)".
-The implementation has invoked the algorithms proposed in "A non-monotonic method for large-scale non-negative least squares" and "A feasible method for optimization with orthogonality constraints".
+The implementation has invoked the algorithms proposed in "A non-monotonic method for large-scale non-negative least squares", "Efficient projections onto the l1-ball for learning in high dimensions" and "A feasible method for optimization with orthogonality constraints".

 Check AANMF.m for the main program.